Scaling content on the Stage

 Scale individual symbol instances with 9-slice scaling and the tools and panels listed above.

-Scaling the entire contents of the Stage when resizing the stage (CS5.5 only).
+Scaling the entire contents of the Stage when resizing the stage.

 Select the Free Transform tool in the Tools panel and then drag the corners or edges of the instance to resize it.